ZealotTKO/custom-mint-categorizer/README.md

 # custom-mint-categorizer
-Maps Mint Intuit's Required Categories to Custom Categories
+Maps Inuit Mint's Required Categories to Custom Categories

+## Using the Script

+Get Exported CSV from Mint:

+* -> Log into inuit Mint
+* -> Transactions Tab
+* -> scroll to bottom right
+* -> export all transactions to csv

+Create A Custom Mapping:

+* Modify example/config.yaml with your custom categories as keys.
+* For each custom category key, specify the list of mint categories/descriptions values that should be mapped to it.

 ## Usage